tdoehmen/gitschemas/README.md

 Disclaimer: The dataset was created with research problems in the area of large scale data integration in mind, such as foreign key detection, and CSV-header detection.
 For other use cases, we strongly encourage users to revisit the data collection, parsing and extraction methods and align them with their concrete research objective.

 ## Download Links
-Samples, containing only data from repos with a permissive license like MIT, Apache-2.0, and CC0-1.0 will be available soon.
+Samples, containing only data from repos with a permissive license like MIT, Apache-2.0, are available for direct download.
+We can provide other datasets for reproduction puposes upon request.

 - GitHub SQL Files URL Dataset (CSV)
 - GitHub SQL Files Dataset (ZIP)